ErikBjare/gptme/README.md

     /undo        Undo the last action.
     /log         Show the conversation log.
     /edit        Edit previous messages.
+    /rename      Rename the conversation.
+    /fork        Create a copy of the conversation with a new name.
     /summarize   Summarize the conversation so far.
     /load        Load a file.
+    /save        Save the most recent code block to a file.
     /shell       Execute a shell command.
     /python      Execute a Python command.
     /replay      Re-execute past commands in the conversation (does not store output in log).